thomaswilder/NEMO_activities/QG_Leith/documentation.md

 This documents the development:
 1) QG leith viscosity parameterisation,
-2) Using Leith coefficients in the Gent-McWilliams scheme,
+2) Using Leith coefficients in the Gent-McWilliams and Redi scheme,

 The QG Leith viscosity implementation makes use of MITgcm implementation and work by Bachman et al. (2017) and Pearson et al. (2017).